District of Columbia

 Legal Framework

 The Metropolitan Police Department (MPD) operates one of the largest body-worn camera programs in the country.
-The program is governed by D.C.
-Code Section 5-116.33 and MPD General Order BWC-001.
+The program is governed by the Body-Worn Camera Act (BWCA) at D.C.
+Code Section 5-116.31 et seq., with the public-release rule at D.C.
+Code Section 5-116.33.
+Section 5-116.33 requires MPD to release body-worn camera footage and the names of officers involved in officer-involved deaths and serious uses of force within 5 business days of the incident.

 Under the program, MPD officers are required to wear and activate body cameras during specific law enforcement activities, including: